hally166/XDP-sort-statistics/README.md

 The script will create a file that contains the sort stats for that day.

 ##TROUBLESHOOTING

-The sort stats only includ the information of the sort decisions.
-So if you do a single well plate then the stats will not show the whole plate, just one event.
+There is a good chance that the time and date on the server is wrong.
+Use Remote desktop connection, or the mouse and keyboard on the server to correct this.

+Plate sorts will show the final number of events ito the well.
+The total events is the total events for the whole sort run.

 The sort time is the time that the sorting ended.